ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 UNREF_FILES
     Lists all files found in the folder specified by SEARCH_ROOT_FLDR_PATH in the ini file (see below) that are NOT referenced in the RM database.
-    Perhaps the file was added to the folder, but was mistakenly never added to the database.
+    This will find files that were perhaps added to the folder, but were mistakenly never added to the database.
     This feature is designed for use when media files referenced by RM are all under a single folder hierarchy.